 Since unauthorized sharing of tax information of a taxpayer may lead to harmful results in the market, it is necessary for the taxpayer to have a right of confidentiality of their tax information so that they are protected from the risk of unfair competition in the market.

 Article 106 of the Income Tax Law of Afghanistan reiterates the right of confidentiality as (if tax officials or their accomplices, for the purpose of a direct or indirect personal gain, reveal confidential information under this law, they will be introduced to the office of attorney general).

 Article five of the Tax Affairs Law also makes the confidentiality of the taxpayer information an obligation of the tax officials.

 - The right to access information:

-Tax Affairs Law guarantees the right of the taxpayer to access to the following information from the relevant tax office: taxpayer status; receipt of tax declaration forms; forms and technical help from the tax agency free of charge and for the purpose of calculating tax; existing tax accounting information; request to change and update of inaccurate information; seeking explanation about the documents received by the tax office about the requesting party.
-Additionally, the same article directs the tax office to provide written response to a request submitted by the taxpayer regarding their tax status.
+Tax Affairs Law guarantees the right of the taxpayer to access the following information from the relevant tax office: taxpayer status; receipt of tax declaration forms; forms and technical help from the tax agency free of charge and for the purpose of calculating tax; existing tax accounting information; request to change and update of inaccurate information; seeking explanation about the documents received by the tax office about the requesting party.
+Additionally, the same article directs the tax office to provide a written response to a request submitted by the taxpayer regarding their tax status.